Zivgl66/WeatherApp/README.md

 ```

 ### This test would check if the WeatherBox component, when provided with specific props (condition, day, degree), correctly renders the day and degree values within its content.

+## Contributions, issues, and feature requests are welcome!

+Give a ⭐️ if you like this project!